-12 Graduation Requirements and Process
+13. Graduation Requirements and Process

-12.1 The student must complete all nursing course requirements with a grade of C or better and earn an overall cumulative GPA of 2.0 or better.

-- 12.2 The student must complete all standardized tests required by their Department. - 12.3 Students must apply for graduation in accordance with university procedures.
-Students must apply for graduation and register for and complete the Graduation Workshop in accordance with university procedures. - 12.4 Advisors nominate students for graduation after all degree requirements have been met or are in progress.
+- 13.1 Students must complete all program requirements with a grade of C or better and earn an overall cumulative GPA of 2.0 or better. - 13.2 Students must complete all standardized tests required by their Department. - 13.2.1 Students must apply for graduation and register for and complete the Graduation Workshop in accordance with university procedures. - 13.2.2 Advisors nominate students for graduation after all degree requirements have been met or are in progress.
 The Graduation Office clears students for graduation after confirming that all outstanding degree requirements have been completed.